cdli-gh/conjoint-parsing/data/Readme.md

 		- train on `royal-synth`, evaluate on `royal-synth/test` and `parallel/test`: Possible that synthetic data improves parsing performance.
 		- train on `royal-synth` and `parallel`, evaluate on `royal/test` and `parallel/test` separately.
 The difference is that this uses synthetic data to balance training corpus size between royal and parallel.
 		- train on `royal` and `parallel`, evaluate on `royal/test` and `parallel/test` separately.
 This is to check whether synthetic data hurts or improves performance on the royal corpus, in particular.
 - For every parser, we have to run up 15 (3x5) trainings and 30 (3x10) evaluations.
-Start with training and evaluation on `expanded` and on conjoint training on `royal+parallel`.
+Start with/Prioritize training and evaluation on `expanded` and on conjoint training on `royal+parallel`.
 - As for evaluation metrics, we use Labelled Attachment Score (LAS), Unlabelled Attachment Score (UAS) and Label Score (LS).
 The focus is on LAS.
 UAS and LS are only diagnostics to identify sources of errors.
+When reporting Labelled Attachment Score, please report it globally, for every part of speech individually and for every predicted dependency individually.

 ## `scripts/`

 - `Synthy.py`

-	takes a CDLI-CoNLL corpus and generates synthetic training data by randomly replacing words that are morphologically equivalent note that the syntactic structure remains untouched.
+	takes a CDLI-CoNLL corpus and generates synthetic training data by randomly replacing words that are morphologically equivalent

+	note that the syntactic structure remains untouched.
 Do not evaluate against data taken as input to Synthy.

 	On royal corpus, about 50% of all words are being replaced.

 - `Slotty.py`

-	small script to augment MTAAC morphology annotations to ETCSRI-style morphology annotations: infer slot information (see below) tested for mtaac-morph.feats (manual MTAAC annotations), royal.feats (converted Ur-III subset from ETCSRI) and full.feats (automatic annotation of the MTAAC Ur-III corpus, trained on MTAAC and the royal subcorpus)
+	small script to augment MTAAC morphology annotations to ETCSRI-style morphology annotations: infer slot information (see below)

+	tested for mtaac-morph.feats (manual MTAAC annotations), royal.feats (converted Ur-III subset from ETCSRI) and full.feats (automatic annotation of the MTAAC Ur-III corpus, trained on MTAAC and the royal subcorpus)

 - `Deppy.py`

 	small script that uses Slotty to expand morphological glosses into the expanded format.

 	Note that it performs a heuristic perculation of morphological dependents to the syntactic head.

+- `Heady.py`

+	small script to reduce expanded CDLI-CoNLL files (as produced by Deppy.py)

 ## Sumerian slot grammar

 Sumerian grammar is organized in slots that (can) convey morphemes that express specific aspects of grammatical function, respectively.